5.00 (4 reviews)

 Millbrook, NY 12545

-Students have participated in the Millbrook's community service program since the school's founding in 1931.
-Among the approximately 35 services a student may chose from are the post office (shown here), recycling, Strong Box (student bank) and the Trevor Zoo.
+Millbrook School Photo #5 - Students have participated in the Millbrook's community service program since the school's founding in 1931.
+Among the approximately 38 services a student may choose from are the farm, recycling (shown here), dog walking, and the Trevor Zoo.

-Located on 800 scenic acres in Dutchess County, Millbrook is a leader among independent schools in conservation and sustainability.
+- Located on a beautifully designed campus on 800 scenic acres in Dutchess County, Millbrook is a leader among independent schools in conservation and sustainability.

-Honors and AP courses are offered as well as many electives, independent study, a culminating experience for seniors, and Intersession.
+- Honors and AP courses are offered as well as many electives, independent study, a culminating experience for seniors, language immersion program, and advanced science research.

 |Millbrook School||Boarding School Avg.|